What is Rosin?

 If your rosin is too sticky on the parchment to collect easily, set it aside or put it in a refrigerator to help make it more stable.

-When pressing kief or hash, turn the actuating speed down as slow as it will go and lower your pressure to make sure you don’t blow out your bag from all of the oil trying to escape.
+When pressing kief or hash, turn the actuating speed down as slow as it will go.
+Then lower your pressure to make sure you don’t blow out your bag from all of the oil trying to escape.

 If you’re planning on turning trim into rosin, you’ll get a much better yield if you kief or sift the trim first.
 Then you’ll want to press the harvested kief/dry sift instead of just pressing the trim as-is.